 - Diphtheria/Tetanus: Immunization within the past 10 years is required and you must remain current throughout your enrollment.
 You must have evidence of having had one TDAP.

-- CPR: BLS or Healthcare Provider, or Professional Rescuer CPR from an accredited agency such as the American Red Cross or American Heart Association is required.
+- CPR: BLS, Heartcode, Healthcare Provider, or Professional Rescuer CPR from an accredited agency such as the American Red Cross or American Heart Association is required.
 CPR is renewed every 2 years and must remain current during your enrollment.
-CPR that is NOT acceptable includes but not limited to: Heartsaver, Friends and Family, Adult & Pediatric CPR.
+CPR that is NOT acceptable includes but not limited to: Online only classes, Heartsaver, Friends and Family, Adult & Pediatric CPR.
 If you are not sure, please call Health Services prior to taking a class.
 Classes on campus are held for your convenience and taught by Security and Health Services.

 - Color blind testing: Paramedics only.
 May be done at Health Services.

 31 College Drive